uofa-cmput404/404f23project-404-team-not-found/server/README.md

 - Run `python manage.py makemigrations socialdistribution` to create migrations
 - Run `python manage.py migrate` to run pending migrations

+### Django Tests
+- Run `python manage.py test socialdistribution` to run all the tests in the app directory
+- Run `python manage.py test socialdistribution.tests.views.test_file_name` to run a view test file, likewise for models

 ### Fixtures and Seeding Data
 - NOT REQUIRED, only if you need seed data
 - Naming convention: DATE_desired_file_name.json